-Section 16(a) of the Securities Exchange Act of 1934, as amended (the " Exchange Act") requires our directors and officers and persons who beneficially own more than 10% of a class of our equity securities registered under Section 12 of the Exchange Act with the SEC initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities.
-To the Company's knowledge, based solely on a review of the Section 16(a) reports filed electronically with the SEC and written representations that no other reports were required during 2019, all reports required by Section 16(a) applicable to our executive officers and directors and greater than 10% beneficial owners were filed on a timely basis during 2019, except for the following: David Walker filed a Form 4 to report the exercise of an option late, and failed to file a Form 4 to report the receipt of an option grant; Noah Verleun failed to file two Forms 4 to report two option grants.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the 'Exchange Act') only change requires our directors and officers and persons who beneficially own more than 10% of a class of our equity securities registered under Section 12 of the Exchange Act with the SEC initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities.
+To the Company's knowledge, based solely on a review of the Section 16(a) reports filed electronically with the SEC and written representations that no other reports were required, all reports required by Section 16(a) applicable to our executive officers and directors and greater than 10% beneficial owners were filed on a timely basis during 2021 except for the following: one Form 3 and one Form 4 filing for Jerald Feitelson, one Form 4 filing for Ralph Goehring, three Form 4 filings for David R. Walker, one Form 4 filings for Martin Wenzel, one Form 4 filing for Michael Zilkha.
+All Form 4 filings each reflected one transaction, except Mr. Walker's, whose Form 4 filings pertained to six transactions.